daocongtuyen2x/Realtime-facial-emotion-recognition-model/README.md

 Here we use Facial Emotion Recognition 2013 (FER2013) to train our model, you can find more information in `dataset/fer2013/readme.txt`

 ### Mini-Fer model
-You can see the model architecture in image below:
+You can see the model's architecture in image below:
 :------------------------------------------------------:
 ![Model architecture here](images/modelx.png)